tarohi24/notebooks/DDIA/the_trouble_with_distributed_system.md

----
-title: "the trouble with distributed system.md"
+# the trouble with distributed system
----

 ## Problems in distributed system